 Without overdoing it, explain carefully about the dangers of our streets after dark.
 Also explain that we do not carry large amounts of cash - night or day.
 The 'stranger danger' warning is often needed as it is usual for foreigners in many countries to be treated as honoured guests and total strangers can be relied upon to look after the welfare of a foreigner.
-Some students can be over cautious in the street yet over-social in the night-club scene.
-A chat about the existence of party drugs and spiked drinks even in safe little old New Zealand wouldn't go amiss once your students start to socialise.
+Some students can be over cautious in the street yet oversocial in the night-club scene.
+A chat about the existence of party drugs and spiked drinks wouldn't go amiss once your students start to socialise.
 Help them to understand the need for prudence in all unknown environments.